 Your Costs May Vary

 Annual horsekeeping expenses vary widely.
-Here’s a rough look at the major expenses and what they’ll cost per year on the low end and high end.
+Here’s a rough look at the major expenses and what they’ll cost per year on the low end and high end for the cost of owning a horse.

 |Basic full-care board (includes feed & hay)||$4,800||$9,600|